DFE-Digital/funding-service-myesf-vyf-funding-feed-reader-func/README.md

-# Manage Your Education and Skills Funding User Interface
+# Manage Your Education and Skills Funding Feed Reader Function

 The Manage Your Education and Skills Funding (MYESF) funding feed reader allows the following: